|My bugs, marching in solidarity from Atlanta, GA|

 Artwork is work.
 I appreciate the national support Fractured Atlas provides for artists working in multiple mediums and joined at the organizational level in 2018.

-Local Groups: The following groups operate(d) on a smaller scale doing work which connects with the others listed on this page.
-I am listing those which resonate deeply with me, and I look forward to adding to these names.
-CRBI, Nuci's Space, Charis Circle, Tellus, TN Aquarium, Girls Rock, Georgia Alliance for Social Justice, Women's Caucus for Art of GA, Bleux Stockings Society, Common Ground Athens, PERC.
+Local Groups: The following groups do (or have done) similar work on a smaller scale within areas connected to me.
+I look forward to adding to these names: CRBI, Nuci's Space, Charis Circle, Tellus, TN Aquarium, Girls Rock, Georgia Alliance for Social Justice, Women's Caucus for Art of GA, Write Club Atlanta, Dope Girls, Bleux Stockings Society, Lighthouse Writers Workshop, Common Ground Athens & The PERC.

 Spiritually speaking, I am agnostic and not affiliated with any church.
-However, I do find a deep sense of connection and community within the indigenous ceremonies I've participated in at Tom Blue Wolf's Stone People's Lodge in the Cohutta Wilderness Area of northwest Georgia, as well as within women's circles at Atlanta Craft.
-Generally speaking, museums/galleries, concert halls/dance floors, and national parks/forests/nature preserves also all function as cathedrals for me.
+However, I have found a deep sense of connection to a greater whole while participating in a variety of indigenous ceremonies and women's circles.
+Generally speaking, museums/galleries, concert halls/dance floors, thriving cities and national parks/forests/nature preserves also function as cathedrals for me.